jj-julia/natural-cycles-countdown-timer/README.md

 ### Basic Error Handling

-- Entering a date in the past
+- Entering a date in the past should not update the timer
-- Leaving the input blank
+- Leaving the input blank should not update the timer and show an error

 ## Setup Instructions